Guangzhou Symphony Orchestra

 In September 2023, Huang Yi becomes GSO’s third Music Director, succeeding Long Yu, Chairman of the China Musicians Association’s League of China Orchestras, who was hailed by the New York Times as “the most powerful figure in China’s Western classical music scene.”
 In recognition of Yu at the helm of the GSO for two brilliant decades (2003–2023), the GSO bestowed the title of “Honorary Music Director for Life” to him as he continues to chair its artistic committee.

 The GSO has also diversified its mission and programs in the past decade.
-Between 2005 and 2007, the orchestra organized the Canton International Summer Music Academy with Maestro Charles Dutoit as music director.
-The GSO hosted the Canton Asian Music Festival, held at the Xinghai Concert Hall, in November 2010 on the occasion of the 16th Asian Games.
-The GSO has also collaborated with the world’s leading ballet and opera companies, appearing both in the pit and in concert renditions.
-The orchestra regularly commissions new works from prominent composers in China and abroad, fostering China’s development in symphonic music.
+Between 2005 and 2007, the orchestra organized the Canton International Summer Music Academy with Maestro Charles Dutoit as music director, inviting such distinguished artists as Martha Argerich, Gary Graffman and Claus Peter Flor as well as more than 20 principals from world-renowned orchestras as tutors, attracting young musicians from all over Asia.
+The GSO hosted the Canton Asian Music Festival, held at the Xinghai Concert Hall, in November 2010 on the occasion of the 16th Asian Games, featuring six renowned Asian orchestras and 17 distinguished Asian musicians including Yo-Yo Ma, Lang Lang, Myung-Whun Chung, Tan Dun, Cho-Liang Lin, Midori, Jian Wang and Sarah Chang.
+The GSO has also collaborated with the world’s leading ballet and opera companies, appearing both in the pit and the concert stage.
+The orchestra regularly commissions new works from prominent composers in China and abroad—including Krzysztof Penderecki—fostering China’s development in symphonic music.
+In addition, the GSO also presents chamber music, education, pops, outdoor and festival concerts every season.
 In December 2011, the GSO established its affiliate youth orchestra, later renamed the Guangzhou Symphony Youth Orchestra (August 2016), the first amateur youth orchestra administered by a professional orchestra in China.
-Since 2017, the GSO has organized its annual Youth Music Culture Guangdong, renamed in 2023 Youth Music Culture the Greater Bay Area, with Long Yu serving as chair of its artistic committee.
+Since 2017, the GSO has organized its annual Youth Music Culture Guangdong, renamed in 2023 Youth Music Culture the Greater Bay Area, with Long Yu serving as chair of its artistic committee and conductor Daniel Harding as YMCG Music Director (2024–2028), succeeding cellist Yo-Yo Ma (2017–2022).
 At its inauguration in January 2017, YMCG immediately garnered acclaim for “opening a new page in the Chinese symphonic world.”
 In 2023, it received the China Music Arts Promotion Award.
-Cellist Yo-Yo Ma served as YMCG Music Director for five years (2017-2022), with renowned conductor Daniel Harding taking over that role as the current Music Director.